“A wicked and adulterous generation seeketh after a sign…” – Matt. 16:4

 God Is Not A Genie – Precautions About “Ministries” That Emphasize Healing

 Another thing that needs to be addressed is that there are some so-called ministries that emphasize God’s miracles such as healing, but neglect to preach sound Biblical doctrine and against sin.
 Popular “evangelist” Benny Hinn is one example.
 “Pastor” Bill Johnson of Bethel in Redding, California, is another example.
 Bill Johnson’s church has a tremendous influence over the Christian community.
 I live about 500 miles from where his church is located and I have people from where I live – mostly very young people – who are fascinated with their ministry because of their eagerness to experience some supernatural thrills.
 I don’t believe the living God is working behind that church.
-Instead, I believe their is a counterfeit spirit working behind that church.
-I communicated with another deliverance minister to confirm if there is counterfeit spirit going around in Bethel, and he related to me that he has expelled demons from many people that are associated with their ministry.
+Instead, I believe there is a counterfeit spirit working behind that church.
+I communicated with another deliverance minister to confirm if there is a counterfeit spirit going around in Bethel, and he related to me that he has expelled demons from many people that are associated with their ministry.

 I believe God cares far more about the state of a person’s soul than the state of someone’s physical health.
 Is it better for God to heal a crippled man or for that man to have his sins forgiven?
-God would rather have a person’s whole heart and devotion to Him than to heal the person.
+God would rather have a person’s whole heart and devotion to Him than heal the person.
 Didn’t Jesus say a wicked and adulterous generation seeks after a sign (Luke 11:29; Matt.
 16:4)?
-We should repent and seek God’s will for our lives first and foremost than to seek supernatural thrills from God.
+We should repent and seek God’s will for our lives first and foremost than seek supernatural thrills from God.
 Such aforementioned “teachers” make out God to be some sort of genie who should grant us our every desire rather than preach and live out the Biblical mandate that we should be slaves to Christ (1 Corinthians 7:22), deny ourselves, pick up our cross, and follow Jesus (Mark 8:34).
 Biblical healing is done through the power of God; it cannot be taught, and it depends ultimately on God’s will.
 God cannot be cajoled to heal, as some “miracle healing services” would have us suppose.

 Source and with more information dealing with supernatural healing.